 Programme Director: Catherine Meagher

 - Bernard McCarthy

 - Dr Heike Schmidt-Felzman (Philosophy)

 Modules are assessed using a combination of coursework and examinations.

 All applicants must meet the following entry requirements:

-- Be registered as a nurse or midwife on the live register of An Bord Altranais agus Cnáimhseachais na hÉireann, Nursing and Midwifery Board of Ireland (NMBI).
+- Be registered as a nurse or midwife on the register of the Nursing and Midwifery Board of Ireland (NMBI);

-- Possess the competencies recognised at Level 8 of the National Framework of Qualifications.Provide evidence of undertaking continuing professional education.
+- Possess the competencies recognised at Level 8 of the National Framework of Qualifications;

-- Have support from employer to undertake the programme as evidenced by a completed Site Declaration Form.
+- Have support from an employer to undertake the programme, evidenced by a completed Site Declaration Form;

-- Confirmation of a designated nurse/midwife/medical mentor as evidenced by a completed Site Declaration Form.
+- Have confirmation of a designated nurse/midwife/medical evidenced by a completed Site Declaration Form.

 - Physical Assessment Skills